-[To accompany S. 2136]
+[To accompany S. 693]

-The Committee on Foreign Relations, to whom was referred the bill (S. 2136) to amend further the Foreign Agents Registration Act of 1938, as amended and for other purposes, having considered the same, report the bill favorably with amendments and recommend that the bill as amended do pass.
+The Committee on Foreign Relations having had under consideration the bill (S. 693) to amend the Foreign Agents Registration Act of 1938, as amended, and for other purposes, reports the same favorably to the Senate with amendments and recommends that the bill as amended be passed.